-As Canadians increasingly embrace digital solutions, online banks have emerged as a viable alternative to traditional brick-and-mortar institutions.
-We've put together a list of the top online banks in Canada and cover their features, benefits, and user experience.
+As we increasingly embrace digital solutions, online banks have emerged as a viable alternative to traditional banks.
+They offer better savings and innovative products to suit diverse needs in a modern economy.
+In no particular order, we’ve listed the top online banks in Canada, including their features, benefits, and user experience.

 1. Neo Financial

-Neo Financial is a digital-only online bank launched by the founders of SkipTheDishes.
-It offers a hassle-free, convenient online banking solution.
-Their digital bank accounts offer the perfect hybrid of a savings and chequing account with no monthly fees, unlimited free transactions and no minimum balance.
+Neo Financial is one of the best new online banks in Canada, launched by the founders of SkipTheDishes.
+It offers a hassle-free, convenient online banking platform and app that integrates seamlessly with their various offerings.
+Neo Money is a digital bank account that brings together the best features of a savings and chequing account.
+There are no monthly fees and offers unlimited free transactions with no minimum balance required.

-Neo also offers two credit card options depending on your credit score, a traditional Mastercard and a Secured Mastercard, both offering the best cash back credit card rewards in Canada.
+Neo also offers two credit card options depending on your credit score: a traditional Mastercard and a Secured Mastercard, both offering the best cash back credit card in Canada.
 There is no credit check required for the secured credit card and the minimum security deposit is just $50, allowing Canadians with any credit score to access their services, except those from Quebec.
-Read more about Everything You Need to Know About Neo Credit Cards.

 2. Tangerine

-Tangerine is probably one of Canada's most well-known online banks, serving over 2 million clients across the country.
+Tangerine is probably one of Canada’s best-known online banks, serving over 2 million clients across the country.
 They are owned by Scotiabank, a highly reputable Canadian bank, so you can trust their financial services.

-You get free access to Scotiabank ATMs in Canada as well as those in Scotiabank's Global ATM Alliance.
 Tangerine offers both chequing and savings accounts, credit cards, and investment accounts.
 Your chequing account comes with a free Visa Debit Card that you can use anywhere Interac and Visa are accepted, giving you easy access to your funds for transactions in-store, online, and abroad.
+Plus, you get free access to Scotiabank ATMs in Canada as well as those in Scotiabank’s Global ATM Alliance.

-Their no-fee daily chequing account is their most popular, which offers free daily chequing transactions, and gives you interest on the money in your account.
-The amount of interest depends on how much money is in your account, but you can earn up to 0.10% annually.
+Their no-fee daily chequing account is the most popular, which offers free daily banking transactions and they often offer aggressive promotional interest rates on the money in your account.
+The standard interest depends on how much money is in your account, but you can earn up to 0.10% annually.
+But recent promotions have offered rates as high as 6% for a limited time.

 They also have five different savings accounts: